0xbythesecond/Azure-SOC-Honeynet-Project/README.md

 ## Introduction
 I present a summary of varying parts to create a HoneyNet via Microsoft Azure.
 This HoneyNet is to provide a visual representation of real-world cyber attacks from all parts of the world.
 The HoneyNet is designed to allow me to gather data related the different bad actors from across the world from differing IP addresses.

-### Sub-Intro
+## Sub-Intro
 In this project, I build a mini HoneyNet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
 I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.

+## Azure Resources Deployed, Technologies and Regulations used:
+- Azure Virtual Network (VNet)
+- Azure Network Security Group (NSG)
+- Virtual Machines (2x Windows 10 Pro, 1x Linux Server)
+- Log Analytics Workspace with Kusto Query Language (KQL) Queries
+- Azure Key Vault for Secure Secrets Management
+- Azure Storage Account for Data Storage
+- Microsoft Sentinel for Security Information and Event Management (SIEM)
+- Microsoft Defender for Cloud to Protect Cloud Resources
+- Windows Remote Desktop for Remote Access
+- Command Line Interface (CLI) for System Management
+- PowerShell for Automation and Configuration Management
+- NIST SP 800-53 Revision 4 for Security Controls
+- NIST SP 800-61 Revision 2 for Incident Handling Guidance

+## Course of Action
+- *Creating the honeynet:* To start, I created the vulnerable environment with the Virtual Machines.
+This was done by disabling the firewall inside of the VM as well as allowing all ports and traffic to be received by the Network Security Group (NSG).

+- *Monitoring and analysis:* Azure was configured to ingest log sources from various resources into a log analytics workspace.
+Microsoft Sentinel was then used to build attack maps, trigger alerts, and create incidents based on the collected data.

+- *Security metrics measurement:* I observed the vulnerable environment for 24 hours, recording key security metrics while it was insecure.
+This provided a baseline to compare against after implementing remediation measures.

+- *Incident response and remediation:* After addressing the incidents and identifying vulnerabilities, I began the process of hardening the environment by applying security best practices and Azure-specific recommendations.

+- *Post-remediation analysis:* I re-observed the environment for another 24 hours to measure security metrics again, comparing the results with the initial baseline.

 The metrics we will show are:
 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)